FreedomBen/breakout71/Readme.md

  - [colin] side pucks - same as above but with two side pucks : hard to know where to put them

 ## ideas to sort
+- wind : move coins based on puck movement not position
 - loop only when 7 rerolls have been acumulated.
 - store much more details about run (level by level) as numbers only (instead of json that gets big false)
 - double coin value when they hit the sides